top of page

 Our Story

 Workers for Ethical Substance Use Policy Society (WESUP) was established as a non-profit organization in 2021.
-Our purpose is to support and advocate for workers who have substance use challenges, and to fight for systemic change to harmful workplace substance use policy.
+Our purpose is to to fight for systemic change to harmful workplace substance use policy and to advocate for and provide support to workers who are affected by these policies.

-For far too long, employees who have substance use challenges, have been stigmatized and marginalized in the workplace.
-Workers are often branded as being an inherent danger to workplace safety and are removed from the workplace or coerced into outdated, invasive, harmful, and profit driven addiction treatment & monitoring programs, and denied access to ethical and evidence-based health care.
+For far too long, workers who use substances and workers who have substance use challenges, have been stigmatized and marginalized in the workplace.
+Workers are often branded as being an inherent danger to workplace safety and are removed from the workplace and coerced into outdated, invasive, harmful, and profit driven addiction treatment & monitoring programs, and denied access to ethical and evidence-based health care.

 In Vancouver, 2015, a small group of workers started sharing stories of being harmed by workplace substance use policy.
 Some workers had been removed from the workplace on the mere suspicion of a substance use issue, without any evidence of being impaired at work.
 Some workers had voluntarily reached out to their employers asking for help with their substance use challenges or with other physical or mental health conditions.